Notice your breathing experience as it is in the present moment.

 Know it is an in-breath while air is coming into your body.
 Know it is an out-breath while air is going out from your body.

 Apply the same skills to other objects for example, body sensations, sounds, visual objects, urge and thoughts.

 Mindfulness in Motion

-Further apply the same skills to activities while you are doing for example, walking, eating, washing hands, cleaning, qigong and other activities.
+Further apply the same skills to activities while you are doing for example, walking, exercise, washing hands, cleaning, and other activities.

 The ABC of Mindfulness